An Anytime Algorithm for Good Arm Identification: Anytime Guarantees on the Probability of Error

 \subsubsection{Prior Knowledge-based GAI Algorithms}

-Several fixed-budget BAI algorithms assume that the agent has access to some prior knowledge on unknown quantities to design upper/lower confidence bounds (UCB/LCB), \eg UCB-E \citep{audibert2010best} and UGapEb \citep{gabillon2012best}.
+Several fixed-budget BAI algorithms assume that the agent has access to some prior knowledge\clemence{, for instance, of the unknown quantity $H_1(\nu)$, } to design upper/lower confidence bounds (UCB/LCB), \eg UCB-E \citep{audibert2010best} and UGapEb \citep{gabillon2012best}.
 While this assumption is often not realistic, it yields better guarantees.
 We investigate those approaches for fixed-budget GAI.
 We propose an elimination-based meta-algorithm for fixed-budget GAI called~\hyperlink{PKGAI}{PKGAI} (\textbf{P}rior \textbf{K}nowledge-based GAI), described in Appendix~\ref{sec:stickyalgo}.
-As for BAEC,~\hyperlink{PKGAI}{PKGAI}($\star$) takes as input an index policy $\star$ which is used to define the sampling rule.
-The main difference to BAEC lies in the definition of the UCB/LCB since they depend both on the budget $\NBATCHES$ and on knowledge of $H_{1}(\mu)$ and $H_{\theta}(\mu)$.

-We provide upper confidence bounds on the probability of error at time $T$ holding for any choice of indices (Theorem~\ref{th:APTlike_error} for \hyperlink{PKGAI}{PKGAI}($\star$)) and for uniform round-robin sampling (Theorem~\ref{th:stickyalgo_error} for \hyperlink{PKGAI}{PKGAI}(Unif)).
+As for BAEC,~\hyperlink{PKGAI}{PKGAI}($\star$) takes as input an index policy $\star$ which is used to define the sampling rule. \clemence{At each sampling round $t < T$, ~\hyperlink{PKGAI}{PKGAI}($\star$) samples the arm $a_t$ which maximizes the sampling index $\star$, updates the estimated upper and lower confidence bounds on the difference $\mean{a_t}-\THRESHOLD$, and eliminates any arm $a$ such that $\mean{a_t}-\THRESHOLD < 0$ with high probability.} The \clemence{first} main difference to BAEC lies in the definition of the UCB/LCB since they depend both on the budget $\NBATCHES$ and on knowledge of $H_{1}(\mu)$ and $H_{\theta}(\mu)$.
+We provide upper confidence bounds on the probability of error at time $T$ holding for any choice of indices (Theorem~\ref{th:APTlike_error} for \hyperlink{PKGAI}{PKGAI}($\star$)) and uniform round-robin sampling (Theorem~\ref{th:stickyalgo_error} for \hyperlink{PKGAI}{PKGAI}(Unif)).
 The obtained upper bounds on $\perr{\nu}{\text{PKGAI}}{\NBATCHES}$ are marginally lower than the ones obtained for \hyperlink{APGAI}{APGAI}, while \hyperlink{APGAI}{APGAI} does not require the knowledge of $H_{1}(\mu)$ and $H_{\theta}(\mu)$.

+The \hyperlink{PKGAI}{PKGAI}($\star$) meta-algorithm allows us to convert prior fixed-confidence algorithms for related problems~\citep{kano2019good,tabata2020bad} into fixed-budget problems. \clemence{The second main difference with fixed-confidence prior works resides in the stopping rule.
+In the fixed-budget setting, we should accommodate for the data-poor regime where the number of possible samples $T$ is too small (Line $14$ in Algorithm $2$).
+If, at the end of the sampling phase, no remaining arm seems good, then we return the empty set.} This additional condition penalizes fixed-confidence algorithms when the budget is too small.
+As such, \hyperlink{PKGAI}{PKGAI}($\star$) represents a theoretically-supported baseline for our main algorithmic contribution \hyperlink{APGAI}{APGAI}, which is otherwise missing from the literature due to the lack of work on fixed-budget and anytime settings.